ash-teach/dgl-204/docs/dgl204-2023fa/course-welcome.md

 Once you've familiarized yourself with the course site and contents you should read the [syllabus](https://mycourses.nic.bc.ca/d2l/le/lessons/11972/topics/361422) and watch the course welcome videos.
 Then it's time to start installing software!
 See the [Required Software](#required-software) section below, and watch the video if you need a bit of help.

-The first week of course content will be released on **Monday Sept.
+The first week of course content will be released on **Wednesday Sept.
 6th** so keep an eye on your Brightspace notifications for updates.

 I'm really excited about this course and what we're going to accomplish this semester!